UberChili/Advent-of-Code-2015/readme.md

 So because I am but a C++ newbie, and not a particularly exceptional programmer, code in here could be ugly, unoptimized or at sometimes, just dumb.
 Please be understanding.

-### Update 08 Jun.
-This puzzle is stupid.
-I don't see much of a point on spending lines and lines and time grinding code for a solution that can be get easily using pen and paper.
-No offense on Eric and other AoC members.
-Consider me "filtered" if you want, but right now, I'm not spending anymore time on this one puzzle.
-I'll move on to Day12.

 ### Update 07 Jun.
 Moving on to Day11
 Day10 caused me some problems, tried many approaches but was not successfull.
 In the end, I decided for a pretty straightforward implementation of simply iterating through a string and counting characters.
 Makes me feel like I picked a silly approach that doesn't allow me to show off skills or use more complex tools, but at least it gets the job done.
 Only bad thing is it took me two days to get to this apparently very simple solution.
 Whatever, moving on to next day...